Free Printables: Family Checklists Make Going Back-To-School a Breeze

 I ran into a neighbor last Sunday who is gearing up for his child’s first day of school … (no not public, but hey us parents gotta stick together!)
 I was reminded how much our family has appreciated our morning, after school and bedtime checklists.
 Getting kids back on schedule from summer break is always a welcome change.
 Nonetheless, it can be a difficult transition.
+I wanted to share some family checklists that can help out.

 I posted this a while ago (so, if you’ve been following me, YES, these are familiar.)
 That said, I’m going to be going back and re-posting resources and topics that help make the beginning of school a bit easier!
 Also, my girls are not “big kids” in the 4th grade, so some of this seems old hat.
 For any parents new to getting their kids organized/ready for pre-K or K, let me know if you have a problem or question I might be able to help out with, and I’ll post it on my blog!